Colton923/VBATranscribe/Colton.md

 3. Overhead doors need to have drop down lists for height and width.

+4. Personnel Door Needs 'Endwall 3' Added to walls dropdown

+5. Overhead Door option for 'Roof' Removed

+# Changes that effect the base type Project.ts

+1. Type "FramedOpenings" .group doesn't go with the schema.

 # Concerns

 1. Windows.Width: Number, where the input is a string on the form.